 - Select Message ID 850 to display the spec.
 Then navigate to the JSON tab.

 - Click the download button.
-The EDI spec will be downloaded as a JSON file, prefixed with EN_
+The EDI specification will be downloaded as a JSON file with the name en-josn.json.

-- Click the import button and select the JSON file that you downloaded two steps earlier
+- Click the import button and select the JSON file that you renamed (for this example to x12_850_import.json)

-- After the EDI spec was imported, a notification of a successful import will be displayed and the imported EDI spec will be loaded in the editor below.
+- After the import, a notification of a successful import will be displayed and the imported EDI spec will be loaded in the JSON editor.

-When the import was not successful, a model dialog listing all issues will be shown instead.
+When the import was not successful, a dialog listing all issues will be shown instead.

-- A notification will be displayed when your new EDI model is successfully uploaded and is ready for use.
+- A notification will be displayed when your new EDI model is successfully uploaded.

 How to use the custom EDI models?

 Once you create a custom EDI model, either via SEF file import, or EDI model creation, that model won't be used automatically.
-You have to explicitly configure the Web EDI Analyzer to use it when:
+You have to explicitly configure EdiNation to use it when: